Bryant Wright, Founder, RFTH

 - Remember, the greatest motive for patience is remembering God’s patience with us.

-Patience is a precious commodity, for it’s a powerful way to win the respect of others and turn a potential enemy into a friend.
+Patience is a precious commodity and a powerful way to win the respect of others and turn a potential enemy into a friend.